-Here's a breakdown of what the 4 overview metrics show you at the top of your Dashboard
+Here's a breakdown of the four metrics that appear at the top of the keywords dashboard:

 - Keywords Ranked in Top 3 - the total number of keywords that you are tracking in the keywords tool that you rank in the top 3 results on search engines.